chialab/rna-cli/commands/lint/README.md

 It uses [ESLint](https://eslint.org/) for JavaScript files and [Stylelint](https://stylelint.io/) for CSS.

-It looks for `.eslintrc.yml` and `.stylelintrc.yml` files in the project folder and fallback to RNA config files missing.
-RNA rules for [JavaScript](../../.eslintrc.yml) and [Style](../../.stylelint.yml) extends default ones, with support for Sass syntax, `async` and `await` JavaScript statements and Class' private fields through the [`babel-eslint`](https://github.com/babel/babel-eslint) plugin.
+Run lint tasks across the projects.
+It uses ESLint for JavaScript and TypeScript projects and StyleLint for CSS and SCSS files, looking for `.eslintrc.yml` and `.stylelintrc.yml` in the project root and fallbacking to RNA core config files missing.
+Configuration files and lint runners needs to be saved in the project, in order to provide integration with your IDE (eg VS Code).

-The same config files resolution is used for the `build` command.

 ### Options